Arnava-03/word2vec_implementation/README.md

 ## Project Overview
 This project involves implementing the Word2Vec model from scratch based on the research paper *"Efficient Estimation of Word Representations in Vector Space"* by Mikolov et al. The focus is on creating domain-specific word embeddings for healthcare, using a dataset of medical texts, and demonstrating their application in real-world tasks.

-The project showcases a smaller-scale but functional version of the Word2Vec algorithm, tailored specifically to understand and analyze healthcare-related terms and concepts.
+The project showcases a smaller-scale but functional version of the Word2Vec algorithm.
 ---

 ## Features